 Bullies can post a malicious or embarrassing photo of a target for all of their followers to see.
 They can do the same thing with videos.
 Catching someone else in compromising photos or videos known as “blackmail moments” and then reposting in an attempt to embarrass someone else is common.
 Another tactic used to embarrass others is playing the “slap game.”
 This involves one person slapping someone while another person films the victim’s reaction.
 This reaction is then posted to Instagram to shame and humiliate the target.

 Bullies can write a caption on an insulting photo and tag it with a target’s username.
 For example, a teen might find a picture of an overweight girl, then they post the picture with a caption that says, “Billy’s new girlfriend @username” using the targeted child’s Instagram handle.

 Bullies can also post cruel remarks under a photo that someone else posts.

 For instance, if your teen posts a picture of herself doing a dance routine or singing, a bully can take this opportunity to make insulting comments.

-Bullies can add a mean hashtag under a photo your child posts.
+Bullies can add a mean hashtag to a photo that your child posts.
 While just about any hashtag can be used, here are a few examples of what kids might post: #loser #faggot, or #ugly.
 Hashtags allow people to search for different topics, like #faggot, and your child’s photo could become exposed to a larger audience.
-Obviously, this makes kids feel like everyone is making fun of them, increasing their anxiety and damaging their self esteem.
+Obviously, this makes kids feel like everyone is making fun of them, increasing their anxiety and damaging their self-esteem.

 Bullies can create a fake account in your child’s name in order to exploit and to demean them.
 They either upload mean and embarrassing photos of your child or they post mean quotes and photos about other people.
 These rude comments appear to be coming from your child, making it look as if your child is actually the bully.